jhspetersson/fselect/docs/usage.md

 If you want to use operators containing `>` or `<`, put the whole query into the double quotes.
 This will protect query from the shell and output redirection.
+The same applies to queries with parentheses or *, ? and other special symbols that are supposed to be executed on Linux or Mac OS.

 ### It's not a real SQL